 Hands-on learning supports language development because students are no longer passively listening to instruction, but rather taking part in pursuing knowledge and understanding for themselves.
 Perhaps most importantly is it encourages maximum involvement of each student, which assists them in learning important observation, problem-solving and communications skills.

 Hands-on learning is not only engaging and enjoyable; it is a rigorous and powerful way to differentiate instruction for a variety of BA’s scholars.

-Interactive Student Notebooks are a brain-based, instructional tool in which students create written records of their daily learning.
-Beta Academy scholars use their notebooks to take class notes, identify main points, and summarize the lesson.
-They creatively represent and record in their ISN the learned information in a new form such as: a drawing, chart, poem, jingle, acronym, or mnemonic.
-Using an ISN helps activate the right and left sides of the brain, which will in turn reach both our right and left-brain-dominant scholars.
-This instructional tool assists and encourages the learner to actively process classroom content, which promotes increased retention of new content.
+Interactive Student Notebooks are a brain-based, instructional tool which students use to create written records of their daily learning.
+Beta Academy scholars use their notebooks to take class notes, identify main points, and summarize the lesson in order to demonstrate knowledge and understanding of new content.
+Scholars are then challenged to move into higher levels of Bloom’s Taxonomy such as analysis, evaluation, and creation.
+The final portion of the ISN lesson includes creating a visual or linguistic representation of the content such as: a drawing, chart, poem, jingle, acronym, or mnemonic device.
+Using an ISN provides ample opportunities to differentiate for different learning styles and ability levels.
+It also helps activate the right and left sides of the brain, in order to inspire and motivate both right and left-brain-dominant scholars.
+This instructional tool assists and encourages learners to actively process classroom content, which promotes increased retention of new knowledge and skills.